skupperproject/skupper-website/input/docs/installation/cli.md

 # Installing the Skupper CLI

-**Note:** With Skupper v2, you can install Skupper and deploy networks on Kubernetes without the Skupper CLI.
-You can instead use the Skupper API directly.
+**Note:** As of Skupper v2, you have the option of installing Skupper and deploying application networks without using the Skupper CLI.
+You can instead use the [Skupper API](../operation/api/index.html) directly.

 ## Using the install script